-This year we will be paying tribute to two anniversaries: the 20th of Francisco’s passing in 2001 and the 30th of the publication of The Embodied Mind.
-Hence the overall title of our programme series: Embodiment and Enaction – Varela & Friends 20/30.
+In 2021 we were paying tribute to two anniversaries: the 20th of Francisco's passing in 2001 and the 30th of the publication of The Embodied Mind.
+Hence the overall title of our programme series: Embodiment and Enaction - Varela & Friends 20/30.

 The book The Embodied Mind is a milestone in the embracing of embodied cognition - of mind and cognition as being anchored in the body and situated in a context, a world of culture that both precedes mind and is constituted by it.
 It is also in this work that the authors unfold the alternative view of mind that follows from taking embodiment seriously - enaction.